 Benefits of listening

-- Research indicates that listening is a most effective vehicle for individual Personality changes and group development.
+- Research indicates that listening is the most effective vehicle for individual Personality changes and group development.
 It brings about a change in People’s Values and philosophy.
 People listened to become more democratic and secure in their beliefs.
 This leads to them being more inclusive and caring.

 - On a tangible basis, listening enhances morale which spurs greater productivity.